Docaro

 Photographs were taken during the inventory inspection.

-Measurements of the inspected items and spaces were recorded.
+Measurements of the inspected items or spaces were recorded.

 The method applied to conduct the inventory was a room by room walkthrough.